Endings: Death and Dying

 PROS

-One of first people to observe systematically how people approach their own deaths
+One of first people to observe systematically how people approach their own

 Increased public awareness and affected practices and policies related to dying